 The metropolis of King's Landing is the driving force of the region, with the largest population and harbor in the realm.
 Trade and taxes flow into the capital from every corner of the realm acknowledging the Iron Throne, and many foreign vessels ply their wares as well.
 Virtually every craft and trade are practiced here, from metalsmithing and shipbuilding to alchemy.
 Elsewhere, fishing and farming are the norm, with a smattering of the common professions.

-According to a semi-canon source, the mainland lords of the Crownlands can raise ten to fifteen thousand troops, while the gold cloaks of King's Landing usually number two thousand.
+According to a semi-canon source from 2005, the mainland lords of the crownlands can raise ten to fifteen thousand troops, while the gold cloaks of King's Landing usually number two thousand.
 The city also has a fleet of fifty ships.
 Dragonstone can raise three thousand men-at-arms and four hundred knights.
 The island's fleet consists of one hundred sixty ships, including eighty galleys.

-In the Age of Heroes, the petty kings of House Darklyn ruled much of the future Crownlands, from Duskendale to Crackclaw Point.
+In the Age of Heroes, the petty kings of House Darklyn ruled much of the future crownlands, from Duskendale to Crackclaw Point.
 Although neighboring realms forced them to swear fealty and their lands changed hands many times over the years, the Darklyns remained one of the more influential houses of the region.
+In the days of the Hundred Kingdoms, the mouth of the Blackwater was claimed by the Darklyns, the Masseys of Stonedance, and the river kings of Houses Mudd, Fisher, Bracken, Blackwood, and Hook.
 Two centuries before the Wars of Conquest, the Targaryens of Valyria settled Dragonstone as the westernmost colony of the Valyrian Freehold, becoming another power in the region.

 It was at the mouth of the Blackwater Rush, the later site of King's Landing, where Aegon the Conqueror and his sisters, Visenya and Rhaenys, landed with their initial army.
 At that time the petty lords of the region had been subjugated by Harren the Black.
 Rosby and Stokeworth surrendered to Visenya and Rhaenys without fighting, while Aegon and his half-brother Orys Baratheon defeated the Darklyns and Mootons.
-Massey's Hook was controlled by House Durrandon of the Stormlands, but the Bar Emmons and Masseys allied with Aegon against King Argilac the Arrogant.
+Massey's Hook was controlled by the Storm Kings of House Durrandon, but the Bar Emmons and Masseys allied with Aegon against King Argilac the Arrogant.

-Since the Conquest, the Crownlands houses have historically been a strong source of support for House Targaryen, with Crackclaw Point being particularly fierce supporters.
-The Conqueror's original small council included several Crownlanders, including Crispian Celtigar, Daemon Velaryon, and Tristan Massey.
+Since the Conquest, the crownlands houses have historically been a strong source of support for House Targaryen, with Crackclaw Point being particularly fierce supporters.
+The Conqueror's councillors included several crownlands men, including Crispian Celtigar, Daemon Velaryon, and Tristan Massey.
 Nobles from the region such as Qarlton Chelsted, a Hayford lord, and several Targaryens have served as Hand of the King, and even smallfolk of the region are near enough to catch the royal eye for such service, such as Rossart and presumably Septons Barth and Murmison.
 Nobles and smallfolk alike also provide much of the manpower for the City Watch of King's Landing.
-The Kingsguard has also included many men of the Crownlands, such as Duncan the Tall, Donnel of Duskendale, the Cargyll twins, Ser Rickard Thorne, at least six Crackclaw Pointers, and seven Darklyn knights.
+The Kingsguard has also included many men of the crownlands, such as Duncan the Tall, Donnel of Duskendale, the Cargyll twins, Ser Rickard Thorne, at least six Crackclaw Pointers, and seven Darklyn knights.